The Ultimate Guide to CoLiving and Coworking In South America

-Cusco is a must visit destination for many digital nomads.
-The gateway to Machu Picchu and numerous new infrastructure developments make this a perfect city for travelling and working.
+Cusco is a must-visit destination for many digital nomads.
+The gateway to Machu Picchu and numerous new infrastructure developments make this a perfect city for traveling and working.

 Over the years prices in Cusco have increased.
-The tourism industry has boomed as travellers from across the world come to the City as a stop over to visit attractions like the Rainbow Mountain and Machu Picchu.
+The tourism industry has boomed as travelers from across the world come to the City as a stopover to visit attractions like Rainbow Mountain and Machu Picchu.
 However, it is still relatively cheap in comparison to Europe and the US.

 You can live comfortably in Cusco on a low budget.
-Outside the centre the monthly rent is between 200 $US to 400 $US.
-Eating local food and visiting markets make food cheap, however the prices at supermarkets are quite high because many products are imported..
+Outside the center, the monthly rent is between $200 to $400.
+Eating local food and visiting markets make food cheap, however, the prices at supermarkets are quite high because many products are imported.

-Transportation in Cusco is well organised.
-The airport is a 10 min ride from the centre of town.
+Transportation in Cusco is well organized.
+The airport is a 10 min ride from the center of town.
 Taxis are everywhere, and other cities can easily be reached by bus.
 The bus system in Peru is very modern, and as long as you keep an eye on your luggage, also very safe.

 The bus system inside Cusco is a little bit chaotic.
 Buses are often overcrowded, and you must watch your bags and pockets carefully.
 Otherwise, you can easily explore Cusco on foot.